-The first step in dealing with absenteeism under this heading must be to begin (if it hasn't already begun) a dialogue with your employee about the reason for their absence and the prognosis.
-You will want the employee to provide you with some of the information they have received from the medical specialists involved in their care to assist your decision making.
+The first step in dealing with absenteeism caused by ongoing medical issues is to begin a dialogue with your employee about the reason for their absence and the prognosis.
+You will want the employee to provide you with some of the information they have received from the medical specialists involved in their care, to assist your decision making.
 You will want to ensure that your employee understands that while you may be sympathetic to their situation, you are not obliged to keep their position open indefinitely and will want to involve them in any decisions that may be made affecting their employment.